PCB Manufacture Process

 2. The required thickness of the PCB is established, then the substrate is prepared for drilling

 ABL Circuits can manufacture PCBs to a variety of thicknesses, ranging from as little as 0.3mm up to 3.2mm depending on the application.
 The typical measure for most standard substrates is 1.6mm.
-Boards are then prepared for precision drilling, sandwiched firmly between sheets of aluminium and fibreboard.
+Boards are then prepared for precision drilling using our specialist PCB manufacturing equipment, by being sandwiched firmly between sheets of aluminium and fibreboard.
 This arrangement helps to prevent any burring or drill deflection, keeping the holes in the PCB exceptionally clean.

 3. Tooling pins are inserted for holding the board to a CNC machine